 What is colorectal cancer?

-Cancer of the colon or rectum is called colorectal cancer.
+Colorectal cancer is a term that’s used for both colon cancer and rectal cancer.
 Like other types of cancer, colorectal cancer can spread to other parts of your body.

 The colon is the longest part of the large intestine.
 The rectum is the bottom part of the large intestine.